jacobshirley/pki-lite/README.md

 A modern, lightweight JavaScript/TypeScript library for Public Key Infrastructure (PKI) operations.
 PKI-Lite provides core cryptographic capabilities for working with X.509 certificates, PKCS standards, digital signatures, and more.

+> **Notice:**
+> _This package is new.
+If you plan to use it in production, please review the code and functionality closely to ensure it meets your security and reliability requirements._

 ## Features

 - **X.509 Certificate Operations**: Create, validate, and manage X.509 certificates